-- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b In the absence of the chair, the Clerk may call an extraordinary meeting in collaboration with the Vice Chair of the Council. - If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors.
-The meeting shall be convened within 15 days of the original request. - d The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time.

-e If the chair of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by (2) members of the committee or the sub-committee, any (2) members of the committee or the sub-committee may convene an extraordinary meeting of the committee or the sub-committee, which shall be within 15 days of the original request
+- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - The chair of a committee or a sub-committee may convene an extraordinary meeting of the committee or the sub-committee at any time. - d If the chair of a committee or a sub-committee does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee or the sub-committee, any 2 members of the committee or the sub-committee may convene an extraordinary meeting of the committee or the sub-committee.